-A comment regarding the potential Heritage Resources on the site has been provided from Heritage Western Cape (see Appendix 18), wherein they note that the proposed development will not impact on heritage resources and therefore no further action is required.
-Heritage Impacts have, therefore, not been further investigated but HWC will be given the opportunity to comment throughout this process
+A comment regarding the potential Heritage Resources on the site has been provided from Heritage Western Cape (see Appendix L4), wherein they note that the proposed development will not impact on heritage resources and therefore no further action is required.
+Heritage Impacts have, therefore, not been further investigated.

-9.2.
+8.2.
 Potential Environmental Impacts Identified

-9.2.1.
+8.2.1.
 Construction Phase

-The following potential environmental impacts have been identified by the EAP and by initial input from Botanical and Freshwater specialists as impacts that may occur during the construction phase that need to firstly be avoided and if unavoidable, mitigated to an acceptable level of impact significance.
+The following potential environmental impacts have been identified by the EAP and the appointed specialists as impacts that may occur during the construction phase that need to firstly be avoided and if unavoidable, mitigated to an acceptable level of impact significance.

-- Agricultural Potential Impact Loss of agricultural land that has the potential to be used for cultivation of crops or other agricultural purposes (opportunity cost) is not really relevant for this property because it would require an environmental process to be undertaken to establish crops on this property.
-In the past, the area was used for pine plantations but due to it not being profitable this practice no longer takes place. - Botanical Impact Permanent or temporary loss of vegetation cover as a result of site clearing: Site clearing before construction will result in the blanket clearing of vegetation within the affected footprint. - Botanical Impact Loss of Species of Conservation Concern during pre-construction site clearing activities: A number of Species of Conservation Concern, such as the Gladiolus fourcadei, are present within the affected area, which may be destroyed during site preparation if there is no effective management and control of the construction process. - Botanical Impact Susceptibility of some areas to erosion as a result of construction related disturbance: Removal of vegetation cover and soil disturbance may result in some areas being susceptible to soil erosion after completion of the activity. - Dust & Noise Impact: Limited dust and noise impacts may result due to construction activities on the site.
+- Agricultural Potential Impact Loss of agricultural land that has the potential to be used for cultivation of crops or other agricultural purposes (opportunity cost). - Botanical Impact Permanent or temporary loss of vegetation cover as a result of site clearing: Site clearing before construction will result in the blanket clearing of vegetation within the affected footprint. - Botanical Impact Loss of Species of Conservation Concern during pre-construction site clearing activities: A number of Species of Conservation Concern are present within the affected area, which may be destroyed during site preparation if there is no effective management and control of the construction process. - Botanical Impact Susceptibility of some areas to erosion as a result of construction related disturbance: Removal of vegetation cover and soil disturbance may result in some areas being susceptible to soil erosion after completion of the activity. - Dust & Noise Impact: Limited dust and noise impacts may result due to construction activities on the site.
 Excavations and associated earth-moving activities may generate noise and vibration which may pose a nuisance to surrounding residents and other land users.
-Movement of heavy vehicles to & from the site may generate noise, which may affect surrounding residents. - Faunal Impact Loss of Faunal Habitat: Activity will result in the loss of habitat for faunal species. - Faunal Impact Loss of faunal species due to construction activities: Activities associated with vegetation clearing and killing of perceived dangerous fauna, may lead to increased mortalities among faunal species. - Freshwater Resources Impact Disturbance/Loss of aquatic vegetation and habitat: The project will require the majority of vegetation on the property to be cleared resulting in land cover changes in the catchments.
+Movement of heavy vehicles to & from the site may generate noise, which may affect surrounding residents. - Faunal Impact Loss of Faunal Habitat: Activity will result in the loss of habitat for faunal species. - Faunal Impact Loss of faunal species due to construction activities: Activities associated with bush clearing and killing of perceived dangerous fauna, may lead to increased mortalities among faunal species. - Freshwater Resources Impact Disturbance/Loss of aquatic vegetation and habitat: The project will require the majority of vegetation on the property to be cleared resulting in land cover changes in the catchments.
 The machinery, vehicles and workers (i.e. turning areas and crossings) needed to construct the roads and stormwater infrastructure will transform areas of riparian habitat.
 The remaining wetland habitat on the Klein Swart watercourse may, if construction is not strictly controlled, be either replaced or at least compromised by the construction of infrastructure.